SEIR-7-06/react_todo_walkthrough/sprints/Sprint1.md

 export default Header;
 ```

-In this file, we've grabbed some dependencies and stored them in variables and then defined a component.
-The `Link` component is exactly what you think it is, a link to another route.
-You can think of it as an `href` in plain 'ol HTML.
+In this file, we've imported some dependencies and stored them in variables and then defined a component.
+The `Link` component is exactly what it says it is, a component that will link to one of the Route components using a path stored in the `to` attribute/prop.

 Awesome!
 We now have a header showing up!
 Click between the `Home` and `Todos` links.
 It should route to your `Home` and `TodosContainer` components.

-Before moving on, let's refactor so all our routes live neatly squared away in a separate file:
+Before moving on, let's refactor so all our routes live neatly squared away in a separate file.
+This refactor is overkill for a Todo app but it gives us a chance to write code that more closely resembles how larger scale React apps manage routing.
+Start by creating the folder and file for this config file:

 ```bash
 mkdir src/config/